MitThakkar24/MitThakkar24/README.md

 - 👋 Hi, I’m TMR.
 - 👀 I’m interested in DSA and Machine Learning.
 - 🌱 I’m currently doing Engineering in Computer Science.
-- 📫 Reach Me via Instagram tmr_yt
+- 📫 Reach Me via Instagram @tmr_yt

 <!---
 MitThakkar24/MitThakkar24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.